3dem/relion-documents/source/SPA_tutorial/Polish.rst

      Using this option, the solvent will be set to zero for all pixels outside the mask.
      This reduces noise in the reference, and thus lead to better orientation assignments and thus reconstructions.)

+Because we are providing a half-map, overfitting shouldn't be a problem and on the :guitab:`Reference` tab we can set:

+:Initial low-pass filter (A): 8

-and this option on the :guitab:`Optimisation` tab:
+On the :guitab:`Optimisation` tab, we set:

 :Use solvent-flattened FSCs?: Yes